What is bipolar disorder?

 - Try to be with other people and confide in someone.
-This is usually better than being alone and secretive.
+It's usually better than being alone and secretive.

 - Do things that make you feel better.
 Going to a movie, gardening, or taking part in religious, social, or other activities may help.
 Doing something nice for someone else can also help you feel better.